Paisley in Lake County, Oregon — The American West (Northwest)

 2. Sagittaria cuneata - Native American ethnobotany.

 The Cheyenne give dried leaves to horses for urinary troubles and for a sore mouth.
 The Klamath use the rootstocks as food.
 The Menominee string the dried, boiled, sliced potatoes together for winter use.
 The Ojibwe eat the corms for indigestion, and also as a food, eaten boiled fresh, dried or candied with maple sugar.
-The Paiute use the roots (Submitted on February 5, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+The Paiute use the roots for food.
+The indigenous people of Montana use eat the tubers raw and boiled.
+(Submitted on February 5, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 3. The 1870s in Lake County.